Using the Library

 Employees of Ralston area schools

 Ralston property owners

 Active duty military members

-Individuals under age 19 may have a parent or legal guardian’s signature and identification to register for a card, OR be able to provide the following information correctly: full name, address, phone number and parent/legal guardian name.
+Individuals under age 19 may have a parent or legal guardian’s signature and picture identification to register for a card OR be able to provide the following information correctly: full name, address, phone number, and parent/legal guardian name.

 CHECKING OUT LIBRARY MATERIALS

-Everything renews up to two times automatically if there is no one who wants the title.
+With the exception of the Cultural Passes, checked-outs will automatically renew up to four times if there is no one else who wants the item.